jayanath/spring-injection/README.txt

 To run the application:
-[1]Download the zip file or clone the source code [2]Go to the root of the application and type ant.
+[1]Download the zip file or clone the source code [2]If you download the zip file, the file name would look like "jayanath-spring-injection-some_random_number".
+   If you want to import the code to an IDE, rename the folder to "spring-injection" before import.
+[3]Go to the root of the application and type ant.
 This will call the default ant target that compile, package and execute the application.